 I’ve scheduled several of our trips after having spoken with other directors.
 I also always take a look at what our competitors in the area are doing because I never like to duplicate efforts; it doesn’t work for any of the group leaders to do that.

-Along those lines, what are you working on for 2016 and 2017 that you’re particularly excited about?
+What are you working on for the future that you’re particularly excited about?